 - IV.
-Contents of an Actuarial Valuation Report - A. The Actuarial Valuation Report for each system (except for the Relief Association Accounts whose report is described in Section VII) must contain the actuarial balance sheet described in Minnesota Statutes, Section 356.215, Subdivision 4f.
-The MERF division of the Public Employees Retirement Association (PERA) must report the information separately from the General PERA General Eemployees valuation results.
-The following is to clarify certain of the concepts included: - "Current Assets" is the Actuarial Value of Assets developed under II.E. of these Standards. - (2) "Expected Future Assets" must be based upon the statutory contribution rates and must be developed as follows: - (a) Contribution Rates The Statutory Contribution Rate (expressed as a percentage of compensation) for the plan must be split as follows: - Normal Cost Rate The Normal Cost Rate developed in the current valuation of the plan. - (ii) Supplemental Contribution Rate The total Statutory Contribution Rate less the Normal Cost Rate, and less the Expense Rate. - (b) Present Value of Expected Future Statutory Supplemental Contributions - The Supplemental Contribution Rate multiplied by the Present Value of Future Payrolls over the Amortization Period.
+Contents of an Actuarial Valuation Report - A[B8].
+The Actuarial Valuation Report for each system must contain the actuarial balance sheet described in Minnesota Statutes, Section 356.215, Subdivision 4f.
+The MERF division of the Public Employees Retirement Association (PERA) must report the information separately from the PERA General Employees valuation results.
+The following identifies the information to be included in the actuarial balance sheet is to clarify certain of the concepts included: - (1) "Current Assets" is the Actuarial Value of Assets developed under II.E. of these Standards. - (2) "Expected Future Assets" must be based upon the statutory contribution rates and must be developed as follows: - (a) Contribution Rates The Statutory Contribution Rate (expressed as a percentage of compensation) for the plan must be split as follows: - (i) Normal Cost Rate The Normal Cost Rate developed in the current valuation of the plan. - (ii) Supplemental Contribution Rate The total Statutory Contribution Rate less the Normal Cost Rate, and less the Expense Rate. - (b) Present Value of Expected Future Statutory Supplemental Contributions The Supplemental Contribution Rate multiplied by the Present Value of Future Payrolls over the Amortization Period.
 The Present Value of Future Payrolls must be calculated in accordance with III.C.(2)(d).
-For MERF, Present Value of Supplemental Contributions is the balancing item needed so that Expected Future Assets equals Expected Benefit Obligations.
+For MERF, Present Value of Supplemental Contributions is the balancing item needed so that Expected Future Assets equals Expected Benefit Obligations. - (c) Present Value of Future Normal Costs The Normal Cost Rate multiplied by the APV of Future Compensation.

-- (c) Present Value of Future Normal Costs The Normal Cost Rate multiplied by the APV of Future Compensation. - (d) Special Rules for Plans Where Normal Cost Rate Exceeds Statutory Contribution Rate - The amount of Expected Future Assets show as Present Value of Future Normal Costs must be equal to the Statutory Contribution Rate, net of the Expense Rate, multiplied by the Present Value of Compensation.
-The Present Value of Supplemental Contributions will be zero. - (3) Current Benefit Obligations is the APV of Credited Projected Benefits. - (4) Benefit Obligation for Deferred Annuitants Benefits must include increases due to augmentation projected to the earliest age at which such benefits can commence without reduction for early commencement. - B. Additional Actuarial Disclosure Each actuarial valuation report (except for the Relief Association Accounts whose report is described in Section VII) must include: - The Normal Cost Rates of the plan for each benefit type (death, disability, termination of employment and retirement also called decrements) and the total Normal Cost Rate. - (2) Development of the UAAL for the system as follows: - (a) APV of Projected Benefits by decrement. - (b) APV of their associated Normal Costs by decrement. - (c) AAL by decrement ((a) (b)) and in total- - (d) Actuarial Value of Assets. - (e) UAAL((c) (d)). - (f) Present Value of Future Payrolls over the Amortization Period. - (g) Additional Annual Contribution Rate to Amortize the UAAL ((e)/(f)).
+- (d) Special Rules for Plans Where Normal Cost Rate Exceeds Statutory Contribution Rate The amount of Expected Future Assets show as Present Value of Future Normal Costs must be equal to the Statutory Contribution Rate, net of the Expense Rate, multiplied by the Present Value of Compensation.
+The Present Value of Supplemental Contributions will be zero. - (3) Current Benefit Obligations is the APV of Credited Projected Benefits. - (4) The APV of Projected Benefits-Obligation for Deferred Annuitants

+Benefits must include increases due to augmentation projected to the earliest age at which such benefits can commence without reduction for early commencement. - B. Additional Actuarial Disclosure Each actuarial valuation report (except for the Relief Association Accounts whose report is described in Section VII) must include: - (1) The Normal Cost Rates of the plan for each benefit type (death, disability, termination of employment and retirement also called decrements) and the total Normal Cost Rate. - (2) Development of the UAAL for the system as follows: - (a) APV of Projected Benefits by decrement benefit type. - (b) APV of their associated Normal Costs by decrement benefit type. - (c) AAL by decrement benefit type ((a) (b)) and in total - (d) Actuarial Value of Assets. - (e) UAAL((c) (d)). - (f) Present Value of Future Payrolls over the Amortization Period. - (g) Additional Annual Contribution Rate to Amortize the UAAL ((e)/(f)).